Will I be able to get refills on my prescriptions early?

 Do you need to talk to a doctor?

-While there is no specific treatment for coronavirus, symptoms of the virus can be managed at home under the direction of your PCP or a Teladoc physician.
-Virtual visits with Teladoc can help prevent the spread of illness to others.
+While there is no specific treatment for coronavirus at this time, most symptoms of the virus can be managed at home under the direction of your PCP or a Teladoc physician.
+Go to

-Go to https://www.teladoc.com/coronavirus/ for more information about the virus and to schedule a virtual visit.
+https://www.teladoc.com/coronavirus/ for more information about Teladoc and to schedule a virtual visit.

 What can you do if you are experiencing mental health challenges with the COVID-19 situation?